Edoardo Ponti

-Edoardo Ponti (born 6 January 1973) is an Italian director.
+Edoardo Ponti (born 6 January 1973) is an Italian-American film director and producer.
 He is the younger son of actress Sophia Loren and producer Carlo Ponti Sr. and the brother of conductor Carlo Ponti Jr.

-Early life
+Early life and education

-Ponti was born on 6 January 1973 in Geneva, Switzerland to actress Sophia Loren and film producer Carlo Ponti Sr., and grew up in Geneva, Switzerland.
+Ponti was born on 6 January 1973 in Geneva, Switzerland to actress Sophia Loren and film producer Carlo Ponti Sr., and was also raised there.

-Education

 Ponti studied at Aiglon College in Switzerland and graduated in 1990.
 In 1994, Ponti graduated magna cum laude from the University of Southern California with a Bachelor of Arts degree in English Literature and Creative Writing.
 In 1998, Ponti earned his Master of Fine Arts degree in Film Directing & Production from the University of Southern California School of Cinema and Television.